northwalker/vue-hotel-datepicker/README.md

  - Type: `Boolean`
  - Default: `false`

-If `true`, the selection of the second date must be after the first date.
+If `true`, The selection of the second date must be after the first date.
 If `false`, you can select a range of dates in both directions.

 ### disabledDates